 Admission for U.S. citizens and permanent residents/immigrants

-The Department of Communication is accepting applications to its graduate programs for the 2014-15 academic year (Autumn quarter 2014 entry).
-We accept applications for Autumn quarters only.
+The Department of Communication accepts applications to its PhD and MA/PhD graduate programs for Autumn quarter entry only, with an application deadline of November 16.
 If you are interested in applying, please note the following important deadline and application information.
-If you have any questions about this information, please e-mail the graduate program advisor at firstname.lastname@example.org.
+If you have any questions about this information, please e-mail the Graduate Program Advisor at email@example.com.

 A NOTE ON THIS DEADLINE: This application deadline is real and is a completion deadline.
 Applications received after the deadline will not be considered.
 Applications must be complete by the deadline to be considered.
 Careful applicants prepare their applications well in advance and they request test scores and letters of recommendation even months ahead of time.
 It is not uncommon for us to receive completed applications as much as a month before the deadline.
 All application materials should be uploaded to our online application system.
 We do not accept any mailed materials.